pixpilot/scaffoldfy/docs/PROMPTS.md

 # Using Embedded Prompts in Tasks

-scaffoldfy now supports embedding prompts directly in your task definitions.
+scaffoldfy supports embedding prompts directly in your task definitions.
 This allows you to collect user input dynamically and use those values in your task configurations.

 ## Overview